 Introduction to Data Visualization with Tableau

-In this hour-long, hands-on workshop you'll use a sample dataset to create several different types of visualization using Tableau.
+In this hour-long workshop you'll use a sample dataset to create several different types of visualization using Tableau.
 You'll also learn how to combine graphs together to create interactive dashboards and how to create stories from the data.

 This is a hands-on workshop for users who know the basics of Tableau and want to make more complicated visuals.
 You’ll learn how to combine datasets, make multidimensional scatterplots with simple fit lines, create simple animated datasets, and more.